Please note that the conference is now fully booked – if you are a presenter please contact the Events Team on email@example.com

 Abstracts presenting theory, practice, policy change, and etc should include the following headings:

 Background; Rationale for theory or policy/practice change; Description of application; Impact; Discussion

 All those submitting abstracts must complete the boxes in the submission process that relate to ethics approval and funding (specifying the source, or that these were not relevant for the submission).

 The deadline date for submissions is February 1st 2019.

-The conference programme will be available soon.
 For information there are two optional evening social events available:

 The conference venue is The Grange Hotel, Grange over Sands, Cumbria, which is situated on the fringe of the Lake District in beautiful surroundings.

 Find out more details on the charms of this stylish location and how to get to the hotel here.